mahlas-network/mahlas-network.github.io/parts/terminology.md

 A "White Paper" is created when a Mahlas is created. see [Mahlas Guide](/parts/uncategorized/newMahlas.md) for details.

-List of other words discussed : blueprint, manifest
+List of other words discussed : blueprint, manifest, pink paper

 # Mahlas Framework